EventStore/documentation/docs/cloud/ops/README.md

 ```

 ::: note
 Scheduled backups have a minimum frequency of 60 minutes.
-Currently it is not possible to schedule backups more frequently.
+Currently, it is not possible to schedule backups more frequently.
 :::

 ### Examples: